vsueiro/cim643/2022/fall/README.md

 #### Third Project: Dynamic Site
 ![Chart shows a step with 4 weeks of class plus 1 presentation week 🎤](assets/part-3.png)

+This project should be conducted in **pairs**.

+##### Rubric

+You (and your pair) are free to choose the topic of your project.
+Here is how you will be evaluated:

+- Usage of semantic HTML: 3 points
+- Usage of responsive CSS: 3 points
+- Usage of third-party API’s or JS libraries: 4 points

 <table>
     <tr>
         <th>Week</th>